 The Right Care Initiative’s goal is to apply scientific evidence and outcomes improvement strategies to reduce morbidity and mortality among California’s 15 million managed health plan enrollees.
-Data from NCQA, The Integrated Health Care Association, the Agency for Health Care Quality and Research, the Commonwealth Foundation, and the Centers for Disease Control indicate three trouble spots where evidence-based patient management and clinical quality improvement will significantly enhance and save lives:
+Data from NCQA, The Integrated Health Care Association, the Agency for Health Care Quality and Research, the Commonwealth Foundation, and the Centers for Disease Control indicate two trouble spots where evidence-based patient management and clinical quality improvement will significantly enhance and save lives:

 Heart disease, hypertension, diabetes, and prevention of hospital acquired infections are increasingly well understood

 scientifically.
 Like the “100,000 Lives” national campaign for reducing medical errors, this project will improve the

 lives of tens of thousands of California enrollees by catalyzing the work of experts and applying evidence based

 Hattie Rees Hanley, MPP, Right Care Initiative Project Director, firstname.lastname@example.org, (916) 323-2704

 DMHC publicly launched the Right Care Initiative with NCQA and the Deans of UC Berkeley and UCLA Schools of Public Health in March 2008 at the 1st annual Clinical Quality Improvement Leadership Summit.
 Since then, ten Right Care summits have been held around the state.
 Each Right Care gathering is a collaborative effort among medical, pharmacy and quality improvement directors, as well as thought leaders in evidence-based medicine.

 State-Wide Right Care Technical Expert Steering Committee Chair, Founding Principal Investigator and University of Best Practices Co-Founder:

 Stephen Shortell, PhD, MPH, Professor and Dean, Emeritas, University of California, Berkeley, School of Public Health;